kh-mhb/bakulful-restaurent-client/README.md

 # Bakulful Restaurant

 Welcome to Bakulful Restaurant, where taste meets artistry.
 Savor exquisite flavors and embrace a culinary journey like no other.
-Our menu is a celebration of Indian cuisine, expertly crafted by our team of dedicated chefs.
+Our menu is a celebration of Chinese cuisine, expertly crafted by our team of dedicated chefs.

 ## Features

-- **Diverse Indian Cuisine**: Explore a collection of different Indian dishes, showcasing the rich and diverse flavors of India.
+- **Diverse chinesen Cuisine**: Explore a collection of different chinesen dishes, showcasing the rich and diverse flavors of chinese.

 - **Comprehensive Menu**: Indulge in a delectable array of menus featuring breakfast, dinner, appetizers, salads, side dishes, and snacks.
 Each dish is expertly crafted to provide an unforgettable dining experience.